The Dillard Property is located approximately

 with Sumac Mines, a subsidiary of Sumitomo Metal Mining

-Co of Japan, on combined Dillard and Dill properties,
+Co of Japan, on combined Dillard East and West properties,

 collectively called "Dillard".
 Sumac may earn